h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 -  `treatment_column <algo-params/treatment_column.html>`__: Specify the column which contains information about group dividing.
 The data must be categorical and have two categories: ``0`` means the observation is in control group and ``1`` means the observation is in treatment group.

--  `uplift_metric <algo-params/uplift_metric.html>`__: The type of divergence distribution to select best split.
+-  `uplift_metric <algo-params/uplift_metric.html>`__: The type of divergence distribution to select the best split.
 Specify one of the following metrics:

   - ``auto`` or ``AUTO``: Allow the algorithm to decide (default).
 In Uplift DRF, the algorithm will automatically perform ``KL`` metric.
   - ``kl`` or ``KL``: Uses logarithms to calculate divergence, asymmetric, widely used, tends to infinity values (if treatment or control group distributions contain zero values).